 In 2017, the THSC Watchmen caught and fixed HB 1549 which would have allowed CPS to visit innocent families monthly based solely on whether they displayed “risk factors” of potentially committing a future offense.
 The bill specifically mentioned income level as one of those factors.

 In 2019, the THSC Watchmen were able to catch and stop House Bill 575 before it passed and wreaked havoc on Texas families.
 HB 575 would have allowed estranged in-laws to sue families for access to their children over the family’s objection.
 In the end, the THSC Watchmen brought 131 people to the hearing to register against the bill and it was ultimately killed.

 Our success during recent Texas legislative sessions has earned us a reputation at the Capitol as an effective lobbying team with a well-coordinated, gracious and principled approach—even on controversial issues.

 To achieve our mission at the Capitol, the THSC Watchmen program requires funding from generous supporters like you.

 Here is how your gift will directly impact our work in Austin:

 - Your gift of $250 will buy social and digital media outreach for one week.

-- Your gift of $750 will supply one month of room and board for a THSC Watchmen member.
+- Your gift of $750 will supply one month of room and board for a THSC Watchmen team member.

 Will you donate today to help the THSC Watchmen fight for your rights in Austin?
-This is a vital part of THSC’s core mission Keeping Texas Families Free!
+This is a vital part of THSC’s core mission of Keeping Texas Families Free!